KnuTNatioN/basteln/README.md

 while(variable > 0):
     s.th()
 ```
+>There are certainly more elegant solutions to this problem, but I can't think of them right now.

 To disable threading, the following lines should be left out or uncommented commented out code lines

 Comment out (write a # at the beginning of the line):